Combinatorial properties and characterization of glued semigroups: Introduction

 \section{Introduction}

-Let $S=\langle n_1,\ldots ,n_l\rangle$ be a finitely generated commutative semigroup with zero element such that it is reduced (i.e. $S\cap (-S)=(0)$).
-We suppose that $S$ is cancellative, that is to say, if $m+n=m+n',$ with $m,n,n'\in S,$ then $n=n'.$ With these conditions, we may assume that $S$ is a subsemigroup of a non necessarily torsion-free group.
-If $S$ is torsion-free, then $S$ is an affine semigroup.

-From now on, we assume that all the semigroups appearing in this work are finitely generated, commutative and reduced, thus in the sequel we omit these adjectives.
+Let $S=\langle n_1,\ldots ,n_l\rangle$ be a finitely generated commutative semigroup with zero element which is reduced (i.e. $S\cap (-S)=\{0\}$) and cancellative (if $m,n,n'\in S$ and $m+n=m+n'$ then $n=n'$).
+Under these settings if $S$ is torsion-free then it is isomorphic to a subsemigroup of $\N^p$ which means it is an affine semigroup (see \cite{Rosales3}).
+From now on assume that all the semigroups appearing in this work are finitely generated, commutative, reduced and cancellative, but not necessarily torsion-free.